8 Best Renters Insurance Companies in Texas of 2026

 Credit Score

-You'll also get a cheaper rate if you have a high credit score.
+You'll also get a cheaper rate with a high credit score.

 If your score is low, you can expect a high premium.